mbrt/blog-src/001-ripgrep-code-review/post.md

 };
 ```

 As you can see, the `deque::new()` returns two objects.
-The queus is indeed
+The queue is indeed
 composed by two ends.
 One is the `workq` from which the main thread can push,
 and the other end is the `stealer`, from which all the workers can pull.
 In
 every iteration of the loop a new worker is created and moved to a new thread,